nibsirahsieu/sfSimpleBlog15Plugin/README.md

       $this->dispatcher->connect('controller.change_action', array('sfSimpleBlog15PluginConfiguration', 'loadBackendTheme'));
     }

+## Back-end login form ##

+This plugin also packaged a login form.
+Currently, it works with sfGuardPlugin.
+Include it like this:

+    // in application/modules/sfGuardAuth/templates/signinSuccess.php
+    <?php include_partial('sfSimpleBlogAdmin/login', array('form' => $form)); ?>

 ## Working Demo ##
   * [http://nibsirahsieu.com](http://nibsirahsieu.com), this is my own blog and it is built on this plugin